natejank/christmas-dinner-lab/README.md

 Think about scope when creating each of these.
 Should you really be able to change some of these attributes after creating an instance?

-##### Turkey
+##### Ham

 this is a child of food.
 It should have all of the same attributes as food, but it should make some changes as well.
  - add a member variable for whether or not the food is hot
  - change the way tastiness is done.
-No one likes cold turkey, so the tastiness should reflect that if the food is cold.
+No one likes cold ham, so the tastiness should reflect that if the food is cold.
     - (hint:  you need to override one of the setters to accomplish this)
  - add multiple constructors to this one.
 Have a basic one, and one where you set the tastiness and heat; some pieces are better than others.

 ##### get creative

 Feel free to add objects for whatever food items you want!
-Thanksgiving doesn't just have turkey in it.
+Thanksgiving doesn't just have ham in it.

 ### Gathering Attendee